 3. The information we use and where it comes from

 We collect and use various categories of personal information but only to the extent we need to achieve one or more of the purposes listed above.
-This personal information includes:
+The exact information collected will depend on the nature of services provided to you.
+This personal information may include:

-- Personal information you supply through the Kestrl app or website (for example, when you signed up to Kestrl or when you use your account, or get in touch with us).
-This includes your name, address, email and other contact details, ID and visual images (such as selfie or copy of passport photo).
+- personal information you supply through the Kestrl app or website (for example, when you sign up to Kestrl or when you use your account or get in touch with us).
+This includes your name, address, email and other contact details, ID and visual images (such as selfie or copy of passport photo) and nationality;

-- Transactional and other information we learn from how you use the Kestrl app, your card, your account, and any other third party bank accounts you’ve allowed us to access through account aggregation / Open Banking.
+- transactional and other information which we use to learn how you use the Kestrl app, your card, your account, and any other third-party bank accounts you have allowed us to access through account aggregation / Open Banking;

-- Online profile and social media information and activity, based on your interaction with us and our websites and app, including for example, your banking profile and login information, Internet Protocol (IP) address, smart device information, location coordinates, online and mobile banking security authentication, mobile phone network information, searches, site visits and spending patterns.
+- where you provide further consent – online profile and social media information and activity, based on your interaction with us and our websites and app, including for example, your banking profile and login information, Internet Protocol (IP) address, smart device information, location coordinates, online and mobile banking security authentication, mobile phone network information, searches, site visits and spending patterns;

-- Information from publicly available sources including social media profiles, the electoral register, the media and online search engines.
+- information from publicly available sources including social media profiles, the electoral register, the media and online search engines; and

 - physical or psychological health details or medical conditions; information, relating to the physical, physiological or behavioural characteristics of a person, including, for example, using voice recognition or similar technologies to help us prevent fraud and money laundering.